thomaspernet/aws-python/README.md

-This library proposes a straightforward data workflow between Jupyter notebook, Google Drive, and Google Cloud Platform.
+This library is a boto3 wrapper to use the AWS services using the API.
 The library contains three modules:

 - `aws_authorization`: Gives authorization to access AWS service
 - `aws_s3`: Provides the necessary operations on **S3**
+  - including **Athena**
-- `aws_athena`:  Provides the necessary operations on **Athena**
+- `aws_glue`:  Provides the necessary operations on **Glue**

 ## Install library